Libraries Management

-This document explains best practices to manage external libraries more effectively in Katalon Studio.
+This document explains how to manage external libraries in Katalon Studio.

 Scenario